Post-Cardiac Arrest Service (PCAS)

 As part of a Pitt research project, CCAS faculty member, Dr. Ankur Doshi , is providing home-based CPR training kits to cardiac arrest survivors hoping to affect the rates of depression and anxiety.
 The Center is spearheading a crowdfunding campaign through the University of Pittsburgh to raise money for these kits.

-With the decline of government funding of scientific research, projects like this are increasingly reliant on people like you.
+Projects like this are increasingly reliant on people like you.
 The CCAS researchers want you to join life-saving work by donating to this campaign.
 Please go to the Cardiac Arrest Survivors Support website at https://engage.pitt.edu/cardiacarrest to donate and/or learn more!

 PCAS recruits subjects for observational studies and trials during their clinical care.